rajagopal17/GenAI/README.md

 search functionalities make it an indispensable asset for organizations looking to improve their risk assessment, grading, and overall decision-making processes.

+           ## 2. RAG with enterprise platform and LLM

 # RAG with OpenAI Assistant
 #In this demo, the usage of OpenAI assistants functionality is provided.